San Diego Domestic Violence Attorney

 When you get married, have a child, or move in with someone, you expect to live long and happy lives together.
 You do not expect to become the victim of domestic violence.
 However, if you should find yourself dealing with this nightmare scenario, it is important to remember that help is available.

 An experienced family law attorney, like those here at the Sachdev Legal Group, APC in San Diego, can help you resolve your situation.
+Your first consultation is free, so don’t hesitate to contact us for help today at (619) 866-3756.

 How Our Experienced Attorneys Can Help You if You Are the Victim of Domestic Violence